tj-actions/changed-files/README.md

     *   Between the last remote branch commit and the current HEAD.
 *   Restrict change detection to a subset of files.
     *   Report on files that have at least one change.
-    *   [Regex pattern](https://www.gnu.org/software/grep/manual/grep.html#Regular-Expressions) matching on a subset of files.
+    *   [Glob pattern](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet) matching on a subset of files.

 ## Usage